Global regularity for 2d water waves with surface tension: Introduction

 The system \eqref{CPW} is a time reversible quasilinear system.
 In order to prove global regularity for solutions of the Cauchy problem for this type of equations, one needs to accomplish two main tasks:

 \begin{itemize} \item[1)] Propagate control of high frequencies (high order Sobolev norms);

 \item[2)] Prove pointwise decay of the solution over time. \end{itemize}

 In this paper we use a combination of improved energy estimates and asymptotic analysis to achieve these two goals.
 This is a natural continuation of our work on the gravity water waves system \cite{IoPu2}.
-However, here we adopt a more robust framework for most of the arguments.
-Unlike our previous work \cite{IoPu2} where we used both Lagrangian and Eulerian coordinates, here we perform our proof entirely in Eulerian coordinates\footnote{Besides being the natural coordinates associated to the Hamiltonian formulation of the water waves problem, Eulerian coordinates are in general more flexible because the analysis can be generalized to higher dimensions.}.
-We carry out both main parts of our analysis in Fourier space.
-More precisely, we use a ``quasilinear I-method'', originally introduced in our recent work \cite{IoPu3} on a simplified model (see also \cite{DIP} for a different application of the method in a $2$d problem), to construct high order energy functionals which can be controlled for long times.
-In order to set up the equations for the energy estimates, we perform a careful paralinearization in the spirit of \cite{ABZ1,ADb}, but better adapted for our purposes.
-An important part of the argument here relies on new bounds on the Dirichlet-Neumann operator in two dimensions, consistent with the limited low-frequency structure we assume on the interface $h$, see \eqref{h0p0}.
-To complete our proof we then use the Fourier transform method to obtain sharp time decay rates for our solutions, and prove modified scattering.
-We elaborate on all these main aspects of our proof below.
+However, here we adopt a more robust framework for some of the arguments and work entirely in Eulerian coordinates.\footnote{Besides being the natural coordinates associated to the Hamiltonian formulation of the water waves problem, Eulerian coordinates are in general more flexible because the analysis can be generalized to higher dimensions.} More precisely, we perform a careful paralinearization of the Dirichlet-Neumann operator in two dimensions, in the spirit of \cite{ABZ1,ADb}, and obtain new bounds consistent with the limited low-frequency structure we assume on the interface $h$.
+Then we set up our equations and construct high order energy functionals and low frequency energy functionals which can be controlled for long times.
+Finally, we use the Fourier transform method to obtain sharp time decay rates for our solutions, and prove modified scattering.
+We elaborate on these main aspects of our proof below.